 For the sake of clarity, in this article, we’re using the term “small bathroom” to refer to a bathroom that has all major components — a tub and/or shower, toilet, and sink — but is smaller in size (think around 50 square feet or less).
 Half bathrooms and powder rooms may have comparable square footage, but they only have a sink and toilet.

-What is the average cost to remodel a small bathroom?
+What is the average cost of a small bathroom remodel?